KIKU: KIKU on channel 13

 The call sign KIKU first was associated with Japanese-language television in Honolulu in 1967, when Richard Eaton bought KTRG-TV (channel 13) from David Watumull and renamed it KIKU-TV (kiku (キク(菊)) being the Japanese word for the chrysanthemum flower).
-His announced plans to make channel 13 a primarily Japanese-language station had led to scrutiny of the transaction by the Federal Communications Commission; during this time, the station's intended general manager programmed two hours a week of Japanese-language shows.
+His announced plans to make channel 13 a primarily Japanese-language station had led to scrutiny of the transaction by the Federal Communications Commission (FCC); during this time, the station's intended general manager programmed two hours a week of Japanese-language shows.
 By 1967, the station programmed entirely in Japanese.

 In 1968, it began nightly telecasts of sumo wrestling.
 The station introduced English-language subtitles on its Japanese-language programs in 1970, which proved popular and expanded to having half of all programs subtitled by 1975.
 Another channel 13 specialty was children's programming; it aired such tokusatsu programs as Kamen Rider, Rainbowman, and Android Kikaider (known in Hawaii as Kikaida).
 The success of the latter was particularly noteworthy; the show beat Sesame Street in the ratings, and it was noted in an article in Time magazine.
 A station employee, Hideo Fujii, recalled that "older people in the Nikkei community would sit up straight in bed and weep" watching KIKU's programs.

 In 1979, KIKU-TV was sold by Eaton to Mid-Pacific Television Associates.
 The new ownership proposed to reduce the proportion of Japanese-language programming at the station.
 This prompted general manager Joanne Ninomiya, who had run channel 13 since 1969, to depart in January 1981; she then started her own company, JN Productions, to broadcast Japanese-language shows on cable.
 The new KIKU-TV ownership instituted a mostly English-language program lineup in June 1981.

 Under new general manager Rick Blangiardi, in 1984, KIKU-TV changed its call sign to KHNL.
 Ninomiya renewed her association with KHNL beginning in 1986, providing six hours of Japanese programs on Sundays as well as a daily newscast from Japan and subtitled sumo broadcasts.